crpiano/pianolessonszurich.github.io/about.md

 ## Formación

-I did a Bachelor Degree in Piano Performance and completed a Master of Piano Performance and Performance Research in Spain, where I also obtained an Artist Diploma in Piano Performance.
-In parallel to completing my piano formation in several piano masterclasses and piano courses, I completed my pedagogic formation in 2019, where I obtained the spanish qualification to become a teacher.
-I combine my work on performing as a soloist and as a member of several chamber music formations and teaching students from different ages and levels.
-I have been teaching for 7 years
+I got the Bachelor Degree in Piano Performance in Valencia, and completed a Master of Piano Performance and Performance Research in Madrid, where I after obtained an Artist Diploma in Piano Performance.
+In parallel to completing my piano formation in several piano masterclasses and piano courses, I have been teaching for more than 7 years in different music schools and conservatoires.
+I completed my pedagogic formation in 2019, when I obtained the spanish teaching diploma.
+I currently combine my work as a professional pianist with teaching students from different ages and levels.

 ## My teaching philosophy